ansible/ansible/docs/docsite/rst/guide_cloudstack.rst

 As you can see, the public IPs for our web servers and jumphost has been assigned as variable ``public_ip`` directly in the inventory.

-The configure the jumphost, web servers, and database servers, we use ``group_vars``.
+To configure the jumphost, web servers, and database servers, we use ``group_vars``.
 The ``group_vars`` directory contains 4 files for configuration of the groups: cloud-vm, jumphost, webserver, and db-server.
 The cloud-vm is there for specifying the defaults of our cloud infrastructure.

 .. code-block:: yaml